photoprism/photoprism-docs/docs/getting-started/index.md

 You can turn this and other features off in [Settings](../user-guide/settings/general.md), depending on your specific use case.

+!!! info "Installation Packages"
+    Everyone is invited to [contribute by building and testing installation packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems!
+We currently don't have the resources to do this, as new versions are released several times a month and the long list of dependencies would lead to an enormous testing effort.
+An [unofficial port](https://docs.photoprism.app/getting-started/freebsd/) is available for FreeBSD / FreeNAS users.
+Advanced users [can build and install](faq.md#building-from-source) PhotoPrism from the [publicly available source code](https://github.com/photoprism/photoprism).

 !!! note ""
-    Our [stable version](https://docs.photoprism.app/release-notes/) and development preview have been built into a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for 64-bit AMD, Intel, and ARM processors.
+    Our [stable version and development preview](https://docs.photoprism.app/release-notes/) have been built into a single [multi-arch Docker image](https://hub.docker.com/r/photoprism/photoprism) for 64-bit AMD, Intel, and ARM processors.
 That means, [Raspberry Pi](raspberry-pi.md) 3 / 4, Apple M1, and other ARM64-based devices can pull from the same repository, enjoy the exact same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of [requirements](raspberry-pi.md).

-!!! tldr ""
-    Downloadable installation packages are planned for a later release.
-Developers can build PhotoPrism from source by following the instructions in our [Developer Guide](../developer-guide/setup.md).

 ## Roadmap ##